All dog classes are not the same!

-If you and your pet have done well prior to the graduation class, you will be considered for next level - be sure to inquire prior to registering!
-While waiting for the next class to begin, if possible, attend a drop in offering when available to keep training from regressing.
-This is especially important if you have a 'busy' pet, are new to training with Results and would like to register for the next level of class.
+If you and your pet have done well prior to the graduation class, you will be considered for next level - be sure to inquire prior to registering for the next level.

 Q. I cannot attend the last class, may I still receive a certificate and ribbon?